traefik/traefik/docs/configuration/acme.md

   1. Provided certificates

 !!! note
-    For new (sub)domains which need Let's Encrypt authentification the default Træfik certificate will be used until Træfik is restarted.
+    For new (sub)domains which need Let's Encrypt authentification, the default Træfik certificate will be used until Træfik is restarted.